PX4/PX4-user_guide/en/flight_controller/modalai_fc_v1.md

 ## PX4 Firwmare Compatibility

-Although supported in PX4 v1.10, a few issues have been addressed since then that are currently being maintained by ModalAI [here](https://github.com/modalai/px4-firmware/tree/modalai-1.10).
-These changes are mostly picked up in the master branch after the v1.10 release, with ongoing development for improvements in VIO and VOA being added as needed and then upstreamed.
+PX4 v1.11 brings stable support to this flight controller.
+A branched v1.10 version maintained by ModalAI is also [available here](https://github.com/modalai/px4-firmware/tree/modalai-1.10), which include changes with ongoing development for improvements in VIO and VOA, which will be later upstreamed.

 More information about the firmware can be found [here](https://docs.modalai.com/flight-core-firmware/).